There is a strange correlation between earthquakes and cosmic radiation - Breaking Latest News

 Scientists have discovered the existence of a statistical correlation between global seismic activity and the intensity of cosmic radiation detected on the planet’s surface.
 Incredibly, we could use it for predict earthquakes.

-As we know, a powerful earthquake can cause enormous damage, as well as the loss of human lives; be able to predict earthquakes it would be of great help in the significantly reduce the scale of these cataclysms.
+As we know, a powerful earthquake can cause enormous damage, as well as the loss of human lives; being able to predict earthquakes would be of great help in the significantly reduce the scale of these cataclysms.

 The ‘CREDO’ project, initiated by the Institute of Nuclear Physics of the Polish Academy of Sciences in 2016, investigated this issue.
 After collecting numerous data on theinfluence of cosmic radiation reaching the planetthey managed to find an unexpected connection.